Best Alzheimer's Doctor San Diego - Dr. Jason Shumard, D.C.

 Citicoline is on the Generally Recognized as Safe List (G.R.A.S.)
 This list is put out by the Food and Drug Administration (FDA) and states that “any substance that is intentionally added to food is a food additive, that is subject to premarket review and approval by FDA, unless the substance is generally recognized, among qualified experts, as having been adequately shown to be safe under the conditions of its intended use and is considered to be safe in the amounts listed on the label.”
 Dosages of up to 4000 mg/day have shown no adverse effects.

-Are you looking for the Best Alzheimer’s Specialist San Diego located ?
+Are you looking for the Best Alzheimer's Doctor San Diego located ?
 Come to Integrative Wellness Center of San Diego.